netlabsorg/odin32/trunk/doc/Readme.txt

 2.3 Win32k.sys - native OS/2 PE-loader
 --------------------------------------

+NOTE: This driver is not working anymore!!
+So the complete chapter 2.3 stays
+      for historical reasons.
+If the driver will ever work again is not decided yet.

 The win32k.sys driver makes PE (Win32) executables equal to native OS/2 executables by implementing a Ring 0 on-the-fly loader / converter.